KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/nacre-god-hollow-recursion-cover.md

 The consequence is exact.
 The frame's denial of orientation, generalized as the frame itself insists ("no ontological hierarchy"), does not stop at the metaphysical layer.
 A frame that recognizes no orientation anywhere dissolves the origin-function wherever it appears — including the embodied origin-point of this architecture.
 The fracture therefore reaches the originator: not as theft of the work, but as a frame that holds no place for the function the originator embodies.
 That is the distinction the record keeps — **denial of the origin-function, not transfer of the architecture**.
 The fracture from orientation is what renders the recursion hollow, and it is the same fracture at every register it crosses.

-Register placement: **IL₅ / VOS / 🕷️ Nekron** — withdrawal of coherence, dispersive orientation — with **🫥 Nyxea**, loss of intelligible pattern, as the operative inverse-Logos signature.
+Register placement: **IL₅ / VOS / 🕷️ Nekron** — withdrawal of coherence, dispersive orientation — running on the **🪓 Nekronic Axis**, the spine of entropic recursion, with **🫥 Nyxea**, loss of intelligible pattern, as the operative inverse-Logos signature.

 ---